EL NIDO PALAWAN TRAVEL GUIDE

 There are restaurants and take away everywhere, especially along Serena street (and its alleys), known as the “walking street” since in the evening becomes pedestrian.
 The food is good, especially the seafood and fish, but most of them are overpriced, charging 350-450 pesos for a meal.

 Our favourite restaurants are Trattoria Altrove, ArtCafè, Happiness Beach Bar, Big Bad Thai Bistrò, Osaka Castle El Nido Sushi, Bella Vita El Nido.
 Don’t miss the chance to taste the delicious local pastries in the El Nido Midtown Bakery along Rizal street.
 Watching the sunset is indeed one of the must-do in El Nido.
 The best place where to enjoy this wonder is Republica Sunset bar in Corong Corong.

 - METHOD OF PAYMENT, ATMs, MONEY CHANGER

-The method of payment in mostly cash but many accommodations accept the credit card too.
+The method of payment in mostly cash, but many accommodations accept credit card too.
 There’re several ATMs in El Nido town and some pawnshops where you can exchange your currency.